SDWebImage/SDWebImageSwiftUI/README.md

 If you don't need animated image, prefer to use `WebImage` firstly.
 Which behaves the seamless as built-in SwiftUI View.
 If SwiftUI works, it works.

 If you need simple animated image, use v0.9.0 above with `WebImage`.
-Which provide the animated image support.
+Which provide the basic animated image support.
+But it does not support progressive animation rendering, playback rate, etc.

 If you need powerful animated image, `AnimatedImage` is the one to choose.
 Remember it supports static image as well, you don't need to check the format, just use as it.